 To be considered for the English Literature course, a high standard of written communication is necessary for students to succeed.
-Therefore, applicants will require five GCSEs at Band 5/Grade C or above including English Language and English Literature to qualify for this course.
+Therefore, applicants will require five GCSEs at Band 5 or above including Band 6s in English Language and English Literature to qualify for this course.